 In other words – coconut oil makes sprouts yummy!
 On top of that, the method to make Sprout Pops couldn’t be easier…

-- Roast for 30 minutes, then remove any that are starting to caramelise.
-Stir the remainder and roast for a further 3-5 minutes when done.
+- Roast for 30 minutes, then check on them.
+Remove any sprouts that are starting to caramelise.
+Then, carefully, stir the remainder and roast for a further 3-5 minutes.

 - You then serve them in a dish with cocktail sticks, spear each sprout with a stick and dip them in your condiment/dip of choice